Information for Chairs and Visiting Committee

 appreciation for it, and thank the person for letting you visit

-their classroom.
-Consider using one of these stems to begin
+comments so as not to send "false positivies".
+Consider using one of these stems to begin.

 The Visiting committee's Wednesday public